harrisonkong/HKUIKeyboardManager/README.md

   // do whatever ...

-  KBManager?.viewWillTransition()
+  kbManager?.viewWillTransition()
 }
 ```

-### 4. If you would like the keyboard to be dismissed upon custom gestures, register your own custom gesture recognizers.
+### 5. If you would like the keyboard to be dismissed upon custom gestures, register your own custom gesture recognizers.
 You can add additional action targets for these gesture recognizers but do not add them to any views or assign delegates to them.
 The keyboard manager will handle that. ###

 ```
  .
  .
 tripleTapRecognizer.addTarget(self, action: #selector(handle3Taps(_:)))
-KBManager?.registerCustomGestureRecognizer(tripleTapRecognizer)
+kbManager?.registerCustomGestureRecognizer(tripleTapRecognizer)
  .
  .

 ```

-### 5. Change other user options as needed: ###
+### 6. Change other user options as needed: ###

       option                      default     meaning for true
       ______________________________________________________________________

       dismissOnTapGestures        true        if taps are detected outside
                                               of keyboard and not in text
                                               fields, keyboard will dismiss

       dismissOnPanGestures        true        if pans are detected outside
                                               of keyboard and not in text
                                               fields, keyboard will dismiss

                                   false       (set to false by default for
                                               HKUIKeyboardManagerScrollable to
                                               allow scrolling)